organicunity/chalkies.github.io/bootstrap.md

 # How do I join?

-Log into riseup, go to [https://lists.riseup.net/www/info/sfchalkboard](our page), click subscribe
+Log into riseup, go to [our page](https://lists.riseup.net/www/info/sfchalkboard), click subscribe

 # What's a chalky?